andey-robins/webnotes/os/program.md

 Program 2
 -----
 This is the first of the more complicated ones.
 Requires writing two separate programs: a *commander* and *process manager*.
-We'll come back to it after the fork, exec, pipe lecture.
+Model the example2 code provided in the fork, exec, pipe lecture.
+If written correctly, it should take about 5 minutes to run.

+### Commander Process
+- takes input from a command line
+- passes them to the process manager
+- do not open the file in the commander
+    - easily pipe the file commands into the commander with `./cmdr < hw2_input`

+### Process Manager
+- will act as a scheduler
+    - simulates the scheduling algorithm provided
+- has to maintain a PCB table
+- if you write C correctly, it will end by calling Q
+- P will fork and execute all the code for the reporter
+- you can use an array of 100 elements for the PCB table
+- rid 0, 1, and 2 are all queue arrays
+- formatting for output is provided in `addon.txt`